 Education minister mum on forcing striking teachers back to work

-Students are shown examining a classroom pet in this September 2012 file photo.
+Students are shown in a classroom in this September 2012 file photo.
 (AP Photo/Jim Mone)

 Published Thursday, November 29, 2012 7:56AM EST